 My professional interest lies in diatoms, which are single-celled organisms contained within silica cell walls.

 I am interested in taxonomy, paleoecology, systematic, assessment and biogeography of diatoms.
 My research is directed toward understanding diatom biology and the ecological roles of diatoms on the planet.
 I am passionate about sharing diatom taxonomy and ecology with scientists, students and the public.
-I currently serve as the Chair of the Editorial Review Board for collaborative, electronic, peer-reviewed flora, Diatoms of the United States.
+I currently serve as the Chair of the Editorial Review Board for collaborative, electronic, peer-reviewed flora, Diatoms of North America.